Brantford • Brant

 |Approximate distance||90 km||38 km||85 km||40 km||125 km|

-The Brantford • Brant municipal immigration portal is funded and administered through the Ministry of Citizenship, Immigration and International Trade, as part of the Municipal Immigration Information Online (MIIO) Program.
+The Brantford • Brant municipal immigration portal is funded and administered through the Ministry of Citizenship and Immigration, as part of the Municipal Immigration Information Online (MIIO) Program.
 Visit the Cities and Towns section of OntarioImmigration.ca for more municipal immigration portals.